dsav92/UncleJuanArepas/.ipynb_checkpoints/README-checkpoint.md

 In order to get the reliable values, we filter out the faulty data starting by Faulty intervals.

-To compute the averaged metrics, we collect the metrics for each rows (if is in the specified interval) and then get the average value for the interval in new dataframe.
+To compute the hourly averaged metrics, we collect the metrics for each rows (if is in the specified interval) and then get the average value for the interval in new dataframe.

-Then we also compute the hourly averaged metrics:
-    - Validate the metrics for the input interval;
-    - Create new dataframe
-    - Get the time delta for hours from timestamp
-    - Compute ave